-11. Fiscal Analysis Summary
+Fiscal Analysis Summary

-The department does not expect to see additional costs associated with the proposed changes to HFS 45, 46 and 55.
+The department does not expect additional costs to state or local governments associated with the proposed changes to HFS 45, 46 and 55.
+The proposed changes will not require additional state staff or time to monitor the facilities.
 The department does expect that there will be some increased costs for each type of regulated program as outlined below.

 Changes to HFS 45, Licensing Rules for Family Child Care Centers would require that all family child care centers using on-premise play space have a permanent boundary protecting the children from any nearby hazards.
 Typically these boundaries are fences.
 The department estimates that approximately 80% of currently licensed family child care providers (2,500 of 3,124 licensees) already have outdoor play space enclosed by a fence or other permanent boundary.
-Another 1 - 2 % of facilities have permission to use off premises play space that is not required to be enclosed.
+Another 1-2% of facilities have permission to use off premises play space that is not required to be enclosed.
 The remaining 500-600 facilities currently utilize on-premises play space that is not enclosed.
 The licensing rules allow landscaping as a means to enclose outdoor play space as an alternative to putting up a fence.
 Depending on the type of material chosen to construct a fence, the department estimates the cost to start at \$300 and could go higher depending upon the type of enclosure selected by the licensee.
 This would be a one-time expense.
 Some centers may qualify for an exception to the rule requiring enclosures on outdoor play space due to other protections that could be put in place to adequately protect the children who are playing outside.
 These exceptions would be considered on a case by case basis.

 Another change to HFS 45 would require a Registry certificate to document completion of entry level training requirements for all providers.
 The licensing rules would require a Registry certificate to be in place within 6 months of becoming licensed or starting to work at a family child care center.
 A Registry certificate indicates the level of education in early childhood attained by the person.
 Cost of a Registry certificate if applied for on-line is \$27.
-Standard mail-in applications cost \$42.
+Standard mailin applications cost \$42.
 Although Registry certificates can be updated annually for an additional cost, the rules require only a one-time certificate to be on file.